-True, there is not a wide variety of trout fishing options available throughout the year.
+There is not a wide variety of trout fishing options available throughout the year, though.
 Summertime trout are pretty much relegated to the Canyon Tailrace.
 However, the winter trout population in the Lone Star State grows rapidly as the Texas Parks and Wildlife Department goes about their annual winter trout stocking program from December through February.

 All of the fish stocked in these ponds are done so with the intent that they will be caught and kept by anglers, as they cannot survive in these bodies of water once spring passes.

 So, although Texas may not rival the western states when it comes to trout fishing, there certainly are plenty of opportunities to get a “trout fix” in the Lone Star State—especially in the winter.
-If you happen to be heading to Texas during the winter months, check the list of winter trout stocking locations.
-Odds are you’ll find one nearby your vacation destination.
-And, being able to catch one of the nation's most iconic freshwater fish in one of America's most iconic states will make any vacation memorable.
+If you happen to be heading to Texas during the winter months, odds are you’ll find a stocked location near your vacation destination.